 - 1. Diagnosis of eosinophilic granulomatosis with polyangiitis - 2.
 Member is \geq 18 years of age - 3.
 Prescriber is a specialist (i.e., allergist, cardiologist, hematologist, immunologist, pulmonologist, rheumatologist, etc.) or consult notes from a specialist are provided - 4.
-Paid claims or physician documented inadequate response (defined as ≥ 30 days of therapy) or adverse reaction to ONE systemic glucocorticoid, or contraindication to ALL systemic glucocorticoids - 5.
-ONE of the following: - a.
-Paid claims or physician documented inadequate response (defined as ≥ 30 days of therapy), adverse reaction to ONE of the following: - i. azathioprine - ii. methotrexate - b.
-Documented contraindication to BOTH of the following: - i. azathioprine - ii. methotrexate - 6.
+Inadequate response (defined as ≥ 30 days of therapy) or adverse reaction to ONE systemic glucocorticoid, or contraindication to ALL systemic glucocorticoids - 5.
 Appropriate dosing (300 mg subcutaneously every 28 days)